ads-veltium/v-f-b-e-7/SDK/esp-idf/components/nghttp/nghttp2/doc/h2load.1.rst

 disables flow control to avoid under utilization of server performance.
 To set smaller flow control window, use :option:`-w` and :option:`-W` options.
-For example, use ``-w16 -W16`` to set default window size described in HTTP/2 protocol specification.
+For example, use ``-w16 -W16`` to set default window size described in HTTP/2 and SPDY protocol specification.

 SEE ALSO
 --------